jamesontwowheels/ukc-practice-stages/geo/readme.txt

 Next jobs:

-- only show checkpoints that are available - test they activate and deactivate
-- start/end a game -
-- include a timer - add some style and class
+- include a timer - stop the timer!!
+- show the overall leaderboard

 Structure of app: